maubanel/UE5-Static-Meshes/nanites/README.md

 ##### `Step 9.`\|`ITSM`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

+A nanite mesh can really be dense ~>1,000,000 triangles per object.
+Where as with regular meshes you are limited to maybe 100,000K triangles for a hero mesh like a player and 5k-20K triangles for props.

 Nanites allows us to use very large data sets for the models in levels.
 But nanites **DO NOT** work on:

 * Any deformation